Unil-SGC/unil-sgc.github.io/events/sgc-symposium24.md

 ## General information

-The Swiss Geocomputing Centre (SGC) at the Faculty of Geosciences and Environment (FGSE), University of Lausanne (Unil), is organising a 2-day symposium, themed **Bridging Modelling and Data Sciences in the geosciences** on **21 and 22 November 2024**, at Unil.
-This event will provide a platform for students and researchers to showcase their work and connect with actors from the public private sectors.
-It aims to cultivate dialogue and potential collaborations in applied computational sciences within the geosciences.
+The Swiss Geocomputing Centre (SGC) invites you to the symposium **Bridging Modelling and Data Sciences in the Geosciences**, taking place on **November 21-22, 2024** at the University of Lausanne.

-> :bulb: **Note:** The event is free but [**registration is mandatory**](#registration)
+The event will feature engaging talks and workshops on topics tackling reproducibility in the geoscientific domain, integrating geospatial data into ML/AI workflows, geocomputation for weather and climate modelling, applications in the insurance domain, and green IT, amongst others.

-The symposium will explore intersections across various computational disciplines, including geo-modelling, geospatial data sciences, GIS, and high-performance computing, with a focus on differentiable modelling, AI/ML, GPU-based processing, and effective research practices in reproducibility and open-source development.
-It further aims to unite researchers and institutions through computational/spatial modelling expertise and collaborative opportunities.
-The symposium will further expand the on-going activities to include external experts.
-It will feature presentations, devote time for idea exchanges, and offer short courses led by Nvidia, OSiRES and Ageospatial, focusing on geospatial sciences and GPU computing.
+This symposium aims to provide a dynamic venue for showcasing research, fostering interdisciplinary dialogue, and building connections between academia, industry, and public sectors.
+We welcomes participants at all stages of their career and invite you to contribute in a poster session.

 > **Infos**
 >